Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Problem formulation and main results

 \section{Problem formulation and main results}

-Our solution strategy will follow the discretize-then-optimize paradigm, where we first formulate a discrete optimization problem associated with~\eqref{eq:reducedoptprob}, which we then solve using semismooth Newton methods.
-After introducing the discrete framework in Section~\ref{ssec:notation} we give the details of the optimization method and its linear algebra requirements in Section~\ref{ssec:ssnm}.
-We define the two-grid preconditioner in Section~\ref{ssec:multigriddef} and state the main results.
+Our solution strategy follows the discretize-then-optimize paradigm, where we first formulate a discrete optimization problem associated with~\eqref{eq:reducedoptprob}, which we then solve using SSNMs.
+After introducing the discrete framework in Section~\ref{ssec:notation}, we discuss the optimality conditions and their semismooth formulation in Section~\ref{ssec:ssnm}.
+In Section~\ref{ssec:primaldual} we derive the linear systems needed to be solved at each SSNM iteration.
+The two-grid preconditioner and main two-grid results are given in Section~\ref{ssec:multigriddef}.
 Furthermore, we discuss the multigrid preconditioner in Section~\ref{ssec:multigrid}.